tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 The [`codec`](codecs.md) field is optional and if not provided will use onramps default codec.

-The `err_required` field can be set to `true` if the source should not start unless both `out` and `err` ports are connected to at least one pipeline.
+The `err_required` field can be set to `true` if the onramp should not start unless both `out` and `err` ports are connected to at least one pipeline.

 The `config` contains a map (key-value pairs) specific to the onramp type.